jasl/wx_pay/README.md

 }
 ```

-Create an payment by executing `WxPay::Service.invoke_unifiedorder params` and it would return a WxPay::Result instance(subclass of Hash) contains parsed result.
+`WxPay::Service.invoke_unifiedorder params` will create an payment request and return a WxPay::Result instance(subclass of Hash) contains parsed result.

 If your trade type is "JSAPI", the result would be like this.